-Michigan Rep. Justin Amash quits GOP, says he is ‘frightened’ by party politics
+Rep. Justin Amash announces he is leaving GOP; Trump calls it 'great news'

 "Some of the president's actions were inherently corrupt," Amash tweeted in May about the findings in Special Counsel Robert Mueller’s Russia report.
 "Other actions were corrupt -- and therefore impeachable -- because the president took them to serve his own interests."

-President Trump responded by calling Amash a "loser" and a "lightweight" seeking to gain national name recognition.
-His son, Trump Jr., meanwhile, had tweeted polling that suggested Amash was behind by double digits in the 2020 Republican primary in his district.

-“See you soon Justin...
-I hear Michigan is beautiful during primary season,” he tweeted in June.

-However, despite his clashes with Trump, Amash does not mention the president in his op-ed, citing instead “the consolidation of political power and near disintegration of representative democracy.”
+However, despite his clashes with Trump, Amash did not mention the president in his op-ed Thursday, citing instead “the consolidation of political power and near disintegration of representative democracy.”

 DONALD TRUMP JR. TAKES ON JUSTIN AMASH ON TWITTER OVER IMPEACHMENT COMMENTS